Raphi Stein, Mordechai Willig, the Monstrous Boruch Lanner, and the Ghosts of the BDA’s Past

 The Horror of Boruch Lanner

-Baruch Lanner was ultimately accused by numerous former students and participants of extensive physical, sexual, and emotional abuse spanning decades.
+After decades of violent sexual abuse against children, “Rabbi” Baruch Lanner was ultimately accused by numerous former students publicly.
 Survivor accounts and later investigations described patterns of manipulation, grooming, intimidation, violence, and predatory sexual conduct directed at vulnerable teenagers.

 Victims alleged that Lanner cultivated emotional dependency, isolated teenagers from support systems, demanded demonstrations of loyalty, and used both fear and charisma to maintain control.
 Accounts included groping, coercive sexual behavior, violent assaults, and physical intimidation.
 Some survivors described being punched, strangled, or assaulted after resisting him.
 Male students likewise reported humiliating and violent abuse.